Welcome to my Virtual District Office!

 As we move forward, this page will be updated and expanded, so please visit often.

-Mukherji, Quijano & Pinkin Bill to Promote Public Awareness and Education About Parkinson's Disease Continues to Advance(TRENTON) - Legislation sponsored by Assembly members Raj Mukherji, Annette Quijano and Nancy Pinkin that would create a public awareness and education program about Parkinson's disease was approved by the full Assembly on Monday.
+Mukherji, Quijano & Pinkin Bill to Promote Public Awareness and Education About Parkinson's Disease Clears Both Houses(TRENTON) - Legislation sponsored by Assembly members Raj Mukherji, Annette Quijano and Nancy Pinkin that would create a public awareness and education program about Parkinson's disease received final legislative approval in the Senate on Thursday.

 According to the Parkinson's Disease Foundation, as many as one million Americans live with Parkinson's disease, which is more than the combined number of people diagnosed with multiple sclerosis, muscular dystrophy and Lou Gehrig's disease.
 Approximately 60,000 Americans are diagnosed with Parkinson's disease each year, and this number does not reflect the thousands of cases that go undetected.
 An estimated seven to 10 million people worldwide are living with Parkinson's disease.
 Incidence of Parkinson's increases with age, but an estimated four percent of people with PD are diagnosed before the age of 50.
 Men are one and a half times more likely to have Parkinson's than women.